walchko/font-linux/README.md

 ![Available logos](assets/preview.png)

-Font-linux is an icon font containing logos of popular linux distributions for inclusion in websites.
-Also borrowed some logos from [Font Mfizz](https://github.com/fizzed/font-mfizz).
+Font-linux is an icon font containing logos of popular linux distributions and services.

 ## Usage